boushphong/dsa/2. Algorithms/Dijkstra.md

 **Dijkstra** algorithm is used to find the shortest path from one vertex to all vertex in a weighted graph. **Dijkstra** can work on both weighted and non-weighted graph.
 On non-weighted graph, edges can be updated to be bidirectional between every pair.
 - Negative edges are **not allowed**.

+**Dijkstra** algorithm is usually implemeted with a Min-Heap.
+This is because the main idea of Dijkstra's algorithm is to explore the shortest paths first hence a Min-Heap allows the algorithm to always expand the vertex with the smallest tentative distance next.
+This ensures that the shortest path to each vertex is found in the correct order.

 **Example:**

 ## Graph representation: